we-are-futureproof/johnreid-v1/docs/PROJECT_TRACKER.md

 4. Implement additional filtering options and data visualization
 5. Develop a UI for manual verification and correction of low-confidence geocoding results
 6. Collect and integrate accurate land area data when available
-7. Further optimize Mapbox configuration to enhance performance
+7. Further enhance UI components for improved user experience
+8. Implement a proper telemetry system for monitoring performance without impacting the browser
+9. Improve responsive design for better mobile experience